 A star turn

-The little owls have been taking centre stage as the drama of Springwatch 2018 unfolds.
-Having made only a brief appearance last year, the little owls have been filmed taking a newly-fledged blackbird from a neighbouring nest.
+The little owls took centre stage in the drama of Springwatch 2018.
+Having made only a brief appearance in 2017, the little owls were filmed taking a newly-fledged blackbird from a neighbouring nest.

 You stand more chance of seeing a plump little owl out and about during the day than their bigger relatives the barn and tawny owls.
 Check out fence posts, old farm buildings and telegraph poles, as this is where they like to rest up between skipping across the grass in pursuit of juicy worms.
 Look out for a round little bird, smaller than a blackbird, with bright yellow eyes and a bit of a frown.